Frederick & Nelson: Demise

 Ownership would change three more times in the next nine years as business went on a downward spiral.
 Management changes occurred in 1982 when BATUS Inc. of Louisville, Kentucky, bought all of the outstanding stock of Marshall Field and Co.
 BATUS Retail Group now included Marshall Field, Saks Fifth Avenue, Frederick & Nelson, Gimbels, Kohl's and a number of other department stores.
 By the mid-1980s they were beginning to close the Oregon stores, one Oregon location at Washington Square lasted until 1990.

 BATUS sold the money-losing Frederick & Nelson to local investors in September 1986.
 Two stores were immediately closed - Portland and Salem Oregon.
 Poor management decisions led to an overabundance of lower-priced, out-of-season merchandise and large investments in inventory at the wrong prices.
 Additionally, the inability to pay bills on time led to late deliveries of critical merchandise and empty looking stores.
 No longer known for fashionable, high-end clothing, Frederick & Nelson became unable to withstand competitive pressures, particularly when the Seattle area entered a recession in the late 1980s.
-Fading rapidly, the chain entered a fatal liquidity crisis and closed for the last time in May 1992.
+Fading rapidly, the chain filed for bankruptcy, entered a fatal liquidity crisis and closed for the last time in May 1992.